 Used to treat dysfunctions or instabilities in the ankle and knee together, knee-ankle-foot-orthoses (KAFO) are basically AFOs that extend all the way up past the knee joint.
 The entire system is usually connected, though they can often be used separately as standalone orthotic devices.

 Since there are many different reasons why a person might use KAFO (broken bones, arthritic joints, hyperextended knee, muscular weakness or paralysis, amputation-related issues, etc.), the system designs and support capabilities vary from device to device.
+In addition, the KAFO may be made of different materials depending on the needs of the individual and often include moving parts at the knee and ankle to allow for controlled bending.

 One of the most common types of KAFO’s that MCOP outfits customers with is the C-brace by Ottobock.
 This device is an excellent alternative to the more traditional stance-control KAFO brace, and the system promotes a much more natural gait pattern.